hamishcoleman/thinkpad-ec/README.md

   Patches for patching the genuine battery check on these have been contributed from that project.
 (These all have an Nuvotron EC, with a different architecture to the original "classic" thinkpad models).

+* Informations about the IT8518E embedded Controller for Thinkpad X130e can be found in [this thread](https://github.com/leecher1337/thinkpad-Lx30-ec/issues/5).

 Step-by-step instructions:
 --------------------------